HuvaaKoodia/Unity-Portals/README.md

 ## Limitations:

 - Requires forward rendering
-- The world inside the portals is rendered using a very simple shader (diffuse map, normal map and color)
+- The world inside the portals is rendered using a non-standard shader (legacy bumped specular)
 - Does not work with skyboxes or camera background color
 - No moving through the portals, yet